 Example 1: a mom is starting back at work after her child turns a year old.
 The toddler still wakes up multiple times each night and requires rocking for up to an hour before falling back asleep.
 Mom is beyond exhausted and worried about going back to work.

 Mom’s health and well-being are at risk here.
-She’s unable to keep up this strenuous and grueling schedule.
+She’s unable to keep up with this strenuous and grueling schedule.
 Sleep training is definitely going to make a positive impact in this case!

 Example 2: two parents take turns getting up at night to feed and comfort their 6-month-old back to sleep.
 The child wakes up multiple times each night and will scream until the favorite parent gets up to come in and take over.
 Everyone is exhausted and frustrated.